AakashKumarNain/mistral_keras_jax/README.md

 - [x] Build the model with a 1:1 mapping from PyTorch to Keras
 - [x] Port weights from Torch to Keras
 - [x] Test with different dtypes
-- [ ] Provide a single script to run end-to-end generation
+- [x] Provide a single script to run end-to-end generation
 - [ ] Sharded inference
 - [ ] HLO graphs
 - [ ] Keras model optimizations

+## Instructions

+1. Clone the repo.
+2. Run the `generate.py` file located inside `src` to run generation for sample example.

 ## Known issues